chaoscentral/cEngine/README.md

 * Git
 * Visual Studio 2017

-Open a command prompt window int the directory where you want to create the cEngine sub folder and enter the following commands
+Open a command prompt window into the directory where you want to create the cEngine sub folder and enter the following commands

     git clone https://github.com/chaoscentral/cEngine.git
     cd cEngine